tusharchopra07/quotes-site/README.md

 ![Quote Generator Banner](https://i.imgur.com/hQJGkyi.png)

 A simple and elegant quote generator built with HTML, CSS, and JavaScript.
-Fetch random quotes from the Quotable API and enjoy a visually appealing experience with a color run animation in the background and a toggle switch for light and dark modes. 🌈🌙
+Fetch random quotes from the Quotable API and enjoy a visually appealing experience with MD3 Colour Palates in the background and a toggle switch for refreshing the quotes. 🌈🌙

 ## Features ✨